 Increasing daylight between late winter and early spring triggers the beginning of breeding season, although unusually prolonged cold, wet, or warm weather may delay or advance it.
 Gobbling and strutting start well before mating, when turkeys are still on their winter range in late March or early April.
 There are normally two peaks of gobbling.
 The first occurs when males call and females are not yet nesting, and the second occurs a few weeks later, when most hens are incubating eggs.
 Finding these gobbling toms and moving close enough to call them in without bumping (flushing) them is the challenge and excitement to traditional spring turkey hunting.
-For more information on how to hunt turkeys, click here.
+Hunters may consider referring to our Basics of Turkey Hunting in Washington resource.